juliangarcia1/todo-list/README.md

     Pass information from parent to child component Use route for diferent paths definitions
     Reuse component passing props through Route
+    Use Redux to handle the state of the application.
+    Add some tests

 ### To be done:
-    Use Redux to handle the state of the application. or
-    Use Hooks to handle Life-Cycle functions in functional components instead of class components Add tests
     Connect to AWS to store the list items
     Connect to AWS to store deleted list items
-    Use Authentication-Amplify to get authorization per user
+    Use Authentication-Amplify to get authorization per user After enter in textbox should add, now clear the text.
+    X - Use Hooks to handle Life-Cycle functions in functional components instead of class components